offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 4. Operator ensures that `something.example.org`also responds with the Onion Service address (server alias).

-User history:
+#### User story 1 (generic HTTP clients or web browsers using Tor as a socks5h proxy, Phase 1)

-1. User types `something.example.org` in the Tor Browser.
+1. User ask the HTTP client to access `something.example.org`.
 2. Request is passed to the Tor daemon.
 3. The Tor daemon uses the Tor DNS API to query for `something.example.org` using `[DNSONION]`.